 EITM Natural Gas Lateral Racine County (DATCP #4249)

-We Energies proposes to construct approximately 4 miles of 12-inch pipeline within the villages of Mount Pleasant and Sturtevant.
-The project would serve natural gas to customers within the Foxconn Electronics Information Technology Manufacturing zone.
-As such, this project is exempt from Public Service Commission review.
+Proposed construction of an approximately 4 mile long 12-inch pipeline within the villages of Mount Pleasant and Sturtevant.
+The project serves natural gas to customers within the Foxconn Electronics Information Technology Manufacturing zone.
+As such, this project is exempt from PSC review.

 Lakeshore Capacity Improvement Natural Gas Pipeline: Racine and Kenosha counties (DATCP #4255,